Baudin999/blog/_posts/2023-08-24-inheritance-is-bad.md

     public void TakeDamage(int damage)
     {
-        var remainingDamage = (int)armorReduction(damage);
+        var dmg = Calculations.TakeDamage(damage);
-        Hp -= Calculations.TakeDamage(remainingDamage);
+        Hp -= (int)armorReduction(dmg);
     }
 }
 ```

+> Note on Traits: While traits in rust are an awesome way to split data from functionality, they are
+> not the only way.
+In C# you can use interfaces, or as I did in my implementation, split the functionality
+> into stateless methods and apply the transformations inside those methods.

 #### The illusion of Reusability
 One of the main reasons developers opt for inheritance is reusability.
 While inheritance
-can provide reusability, it often comes at the cost of flexibility.
+can provide reusability, it often comes at the cost of flexibility, making your implementation rigid.
 As shown in the example,
 it's much cleaner to use composition where each class or trait does one thing and does it
 well.
 It is easier to reuse a small, well-defined component than a large, spaghetti one.

 Reuse comes in multiple forms, reuse of data and reuse of functionality.
 When you reuse data
 you are reusing information either to display it differently, or to act upon differently.
 This is not bad, it is easy to refactor and easy to maintain.
 Reuse of functionality leads
 to all manner of type information being spread throughout the code.

-Generics, Generic type
-guards and interfaces all pop up because we want to reuse.
-All of these features make
-refactoring your code a lot harder than it needs to be.
+A great example of reuse being both a blessing and a curse are Generics.
+A generic type
+is a type which is substituted for a concrete type at either runtime or compile time.
+But, just because you are using generics, you now have to worry about guards.
+It almost
+seems like we're coding a meta language instead of developing te actual feature.

 #### Example of frailty